 Information technology remains a terrible bottleneck to growth in most companies, mainly because executives focus on the wrong remedy for their IT problems

-For many years now, companies seeking to deliver higher business performance by harnessing IT have focused on alignment — the degree to which the IT group understands the priorities of the business and expends its resources, pursues projects and provides information consistent with them.
-In practical terms, that means there must be shared ownership and shared governance of IT projects.
+The fact that a company as tech savvy as Schwab could find itself in this predicament is instructive.
+It underscores a growing realization we have found among the companies we work with that the usual diagnoses of IT’s troubles — and the usual prescriptions for fixing those troubles — are often misguided.
+For many years now, companies seeking to deliver higher business performance by harnessing IT have focused on alignment.
+By alignment, we mean the degree to which the IT group understands the priorities of the business and expends its resources, pursues projects and provides information consistent with them.
+Almost every company we have worked with recognizes that IT and business priorities must be tightly linked.